Březová (Uherské Hradiště District)

 Březová is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Etymology

 The name of the municipality is derived from the landscape of birch trees (in Czech bříza), which was previously typical for this region.

 Geography

-Březová is located on the border with Slovakia, about 25 km southeast of Uherské Hradiště and 34 km south of Zlín.
+Březová is located about 25 km southeast of Uherské Hradiště and 34 km south of Zlín, on the border with Slovakia.
 It lies in the White Carpathians mountain range.
+The highest point is at 832 m above sea level.
+The village is situated in the valley of the Hrubár Stream.

 History

 The settlement of the area began with the establishment of the Cistercian monastery Smilheim, which was built in 1261.
 The first written mention of Březová is from 1492.

+Demographics

 Transport

-There is the road border crossing to Nová Bošáca in Slovakia.
+On the Czech-Slovak border is the road border crossing Březová / Nová Bošáca.

 Sights

-The Church of Saints Cyril and Methodius is a cultural monument and the landmark of Březová.
+The main landmark of Březová is the Church of Saints Cyril and Methodius.
 Initially, there was a small chapel first mentioned in 1662.
 In 1747, a little church replaced the chapel.
 The contemporary church was constructed in 1865.

 On 1576 a doctor Tomáš Jordán of Klausenburk mentioned Březová's spring in his medical book about healing water.
 The spring is considered to be healing and is generally known under the name of Kyselka.
 The area with the spring is a tourist destination.

 A 13 m-high wooden observation tower is located in the western part of Březová.
 It was built together with five other identical towers in 2011.